LoveDoLove/EasyKit/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-EasyKit is a powerful C# console-based toolkit designed to streamline development workflows.
+EasyKit is a powerful C# console-based toolkit designed to streamline modern development workflows.
 It provides a suite of tools for managing various aspects of web and software development projects—including NPM, Laravel, Composer, and Git operations—through an intuitive menu interface.

+**Latest Features:**
+- Modular architecture for easy extension and customization
+- Built-in logging and enhanced console management
+- Improved menu system with theme support
+- Support for .NET 8.0 and cross-platform compatibility

 <p align="right">(<a href="#readme-top">back to top</a>)</p>